Zeroth-Order Adaptive Neuron Alignment Based Pruning without Re-Training: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this paper, we proposed \algname, a new approach to prune LLMs based on the neuron alignment between sparse and dense activations.
+In this paper, we have proposed \algname, a new approach to pruning LLMs based on the neuron alignment between sparse and dense activations.
 The main novelty of our approach is that it exploits information from both the dense and the sparse models while also being adaptive since it is designed to automatically select the best hyperparameters for a given model, pruning algorithm, and target sparsity.
 Throughout extensive experiments, we showed how our approach outperforms, in most cases, the latest state-of-the-art methods both on Language Modeling datasets and Zero-Shot tasks, with different LLM families and sparsity ratios, while requiring minimal time overhead w.r.t. the base pruning algorithm applied.
 We also included an extensive sensitivity analysis to show the robustness of our approach to the calibration data, and its capability to select $\lambda$, as well as a runtime comparison with the most recent competitors.

 The present version of \algname has two main limitations.
-(1) With \algname, it is not possible to make use of optimized semi-structured sparsity inference implementations (e.g, the NVIDIA \textsc{N:M} sparsity \cite{pool2020accelerating}): for a given sparsity, \algname produces customized sparsity constraints for each layer in a block, and then for each row of each layer.
-Therefore, these implementations cannot be employed as they often require continuity in the sparsity of matrices.
-(2) Secondly, it requires the definition of $\lambda^{\text{set}}$.
-However, it is worth noticing that $|\lambda^{\text{set}}|$ as well as $|\mathcal{C}_\lambda|$ affect the computational cost of the forward step.
+The first one derives from the algorithm setup.
+In fact, \algname requires selecting the size of $\lambda^{\text{set}}$ and $\mathcal{C}_\lambda$, both affecting the computational cost of the forward step.
+In order to alleviate this limitation and provide a fair comparison w.r.t. the base pruning methods and the top-up baselines, we set $|\mathcal{C}_\lambda| = 8$ (the closest power of $2$ to $|C| / |\lambda^{\text{set}}|$), so that \algname incurs only two extra forward passes compared to the base methods, and one more pass than OWL \citep{yin2024outlier} and AlphaPruning \citep{lu2024alphapruning}.
+In Appendix \ref{sec:appendix_complexity}, we analyze the \algname complexity w.r.t. $\lambda^{\text{set}}$ and $\mathcal{C}_\lambda$.
+The second limitation (which should be noted, however, to be common to \emph{all} top-up pruning algorithms), is the inability to make use of optimized semi-structured sparsity inference implementations (e.g, the NVIDIA \textsc{N:M} sparsity \citep{pool2020accelerating}).
+In fact, for a given sparsity, \algname, as well as OWL \citep{yin2024outlier}, AlphaPruning \citep{lu2024alphapruning}, and DSA \citep{li2024discovering}, produce customized sparsity constraints for each layer in a block.
+Therefore, these semi-structured sparsity implementations cannot be employed as they often require continuity in the sparsity (\textsc{N:M}) across \emph{all matrices} in the model.